 This AIF uses the terms measured, indicated and inferred mineral resources as a relative measure of the level of confidence in the resource estimate.
 Readers are cautioned that mineral resources are not mineral reserves and that the economic viability of resources that are not mineral reserves has not been demonstrated.
-The mineral resource estimate disclosed in this AIF may be materially affected by geology, environmental, permitting, legal, title, sociopolitical, marketing or other relevant issues.
+The mineral resource estimate disclosed in this AIF may be materially affected by geology, environmental, permitting, legal, title, socio-political, marketing or other relevant issues.
 It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to an indicated or measured mineral resource category, however, it is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated Mineral Resources with continued exploration.
-The mineral resource estimate is classified in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum's "CIM Definition Standards on Mineral Resources and Mineral Reserves" incorporated by reference into NI 43-101 (as defined herein).
-Under NI 43-101, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies or economic studies except for preliminary economic assessments.
+The mineral resource estimate is classified in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum's "CIM Definition Standards on Mineral Resources and Mineral Resources may not form the basis of feasibility or pre-feasibility studies or economic studies except for preliminary economic assessments.
 Readers are cautioned not to assume that further work on the stated resources will lead to mineral reserves that can be mined economically.